edupoux/MVA_2022_SL/README.md

 ### 9 courses
 The courses take place on Monday, from 9am to 12am, remotely, between Jan 18 and March 22, 2021.

-A typical course contains three parts.
+A typical course contains three parts:
 - 9:00am-11:00am : watch the course content.
 It will be distributed through at Youtube link a few days before (you can watch it before if you don't have a good connection).
-- 11:00am- 11:30am: **on-line QUIZZ**.
-Attention!! you must absolutely be on-line in this time period to answer quizz questions on a google form.
+- 11:00am- 11:30am: **on-line QUIZZ**. *Attention!! you must absolutely be on-line in this time period to answer quizz questions on a google form.*
 - 11:30am- 12:00am: Q&A session.
 Live session where the answers to the QUIZZ will be revealed an questions about the course can be asked.

+### Validation
+The validation is in two parts:

+- **on-line QUIZZ** (40% of the total grade).
+This is the only part of the course where you are absolutely required to be connected on-line.
+You'll be given a link of a google form which will be activated exactly at 11:00am and closed down at 11:30am.
+Any forms submitted after the deadline will be automatically rejected, and graded as zero.
+The QUIZZES will contain comprehension questions and the best 5 grades out of the 6 quizzes will be used for the average.
+Between 11:30 and 12:00 there will be a Q&A period where you'll be able to ask questions about the course and QUIZZ using an on-line connection.

+- **Project.**  (60% of the total grade).
+You'll work in small groups of 2-4 around a recent paper in speech or language processing which has already some existing code.
+Your task will be 1. to replicate the main result of the paper 2. run a  experiment testing a new question not tested in the paper.
+You'll present your plan in a one page document in week #3, and your results in a 4 pages documend and 10 minutes oral presentation + 5 minutes questions in week #10.

+ATTENTION: since there is no "exam", there is no possibility of "rattrapage" (ie, of compensating a bad mark by taking another exam).
+So, if the overall grade obtained in this course is less than 10/20, this course will not be considered validated by the MVA Master.

 ### Schedule and links